 Please Note: Subscriptions and Tickets must be purchased separately from Museum Memberships and Shop Items.

-Philadelphia Flower Show (ARTiculture)
+Philadelphia Flower Show (ARTiculture) Only 5 tickets left!

 A long love affair has existed between art and nature.
 In a 10 acre exhibition space, we will explore how exquisite landscapes, gardens and floral arrangements have inspired artists from the Old Masters to the Impressionists – (horticultural design is a form of art)!
 There are many benches along the way to muse and view this vast exhibit and see demonstrations.
 We will enjoy a light lunch at the Garden Tea Area amidst music and more flowers.
 Reading Terminal Market is within quick walking distance to explore many more shopping and food experiences.
 Except for lunch (12:30 pm – 1:30 pm), everyone can move at their own pace.

 Whitney Museum of American Art CLOSED: PLEASE INQUIRE ABOUT AVAILABILITY

 Please join us for a docent tour of the 2014 Whitney Biennial.
 The Museum’s signature survey of contemporary American Art will take on a new form as three outside curators – Stuart Comer, Tate Modern, London; Anthony Elms, Institute of Contemporary Art, Philadelphia; and Michelle Grabner, Art Institute, Chicago – each oversee one floor.
 Our luncheon will be at the Russian Tea Room, founded by members of the Russian Imperial Ballet in 1927.
 The Tea Room is an exclusive enclave where actors, writers, politicians, and executives plan their next deals and celebrate their friends’ latest Carnegie Hall Performances.